 Emergency Water Supply Container Sizes

-There are a variety of sizes to choose from for your emergency water needs including 16.9-ounce bottles, 1 gallon, 2.5- gallon, and 5-gallon containers.
-It may be best to store a variety of sizes in order to accommodate any situation, however, 5-gallon water bottles placed on a storage rack will provide the best bang for your buck in terms of utilization of space as well as price.
+There are a variety of sizes to choose from for your emergency water needs, including 16.9-ounce bottles, 1 gallon, 2.5- gallon, and 5-gallon containers.
+The 5-gallon water bottles placed on a storage rack will provide the best bang for your buck in terms of utilization of space, as well as price.